UMN-LATIS/ChimeIn2.0/docs/asking-questions.md

 ### Multiple Choice

 Multiple choice questions can easily be written in class and before class.
 Questions with short prompts and answers can be written in class, while questions with long prompts and detailed answers should be written prior to the start of class.
 If you check the box for "allow multiple responses", participants will be able to select more than one option.

+You can **optionally** select a "correct" answer or answers for a question by checking the box to the left of the response text.
+The correct answer will be marked with a check in the results display.
+You can also [optionally have only correct answers passed to Canvas](managing-a-chime) when using the Canvas integration.

 #### Written in class